JackDougherty/jack-site/_pages/teaching.md

 permalink: /teaching/
 date: 2019-01-01
 ---
-[Read my posts about teaching](https://jackdougherty.org/categories/#teaching) for pedagogical resources and personal reflections about guiding student learning at Trinity College.
+[Read my posts about teaching](https://jackdougherty.org/categories/#teaching) for pedagogical resources and personal reflections on guiding undergraduate learning.
 See [all courses offered by the Educational Studies Program](http://commons.trincoll.edu/educ/courses) at Trinity College.

 ## Courses taught